OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

 ### Training Procedure

+The training code will be made available soon.

 Claire-7B-0.1 is a causal decoder-only model trained on a causal language modeling task (i.e., predict the next token).
 See [Falcon-7b](https://huggingface.co/tiiuae/falcon-7b) for more details.